pysimplesoap/pysimplesoap/README.md

 Asyncio PySimpleSOAP
 ======================
-The `aiopss` package is fork of PySimpleSoap v1.16 and offers a SOAP client for asyncio [PEP-3146](https://www.python.org/dev/peps/pep-3156).
+The `aiopss` package is a fork of PySimpleSoap v1.16 and offers a SOAP client for asyncio [PEP-3146](https://www.python.org/dev/peps/pep-3156).

 The fork has been modified by replacing internal functions with `coroutines`